Rudy Giuliani files for Chapter 11 bankruptcy protection in Manhattan

 “No person could have reasonably believed that Mayor Giuliani would be able to pay such a high punitive amount,” Goodman said.
 “Chapter 11 will afford Mayor Giuliani the opportunity and time to pursue an appeal while providing transparency for his finances under the supervision of the bankruptcy court to ensure all creditors are treated equally and fairly throughout the process.”

-U.S. District Court Judge Beryl Howell, who presided over Giuliani’s defamation damages case, ruled Wednesday that Freeman and Moss could immediately start to collect the enormous award.
+U.S. District Court Judge Beryl Howell, who presided over Giuliani’s recent damages trial, ruled Wednesday that Freeman and Moss could immediately start to collect the eye-popping award.

-In the latest order against Giuliani, Howell said the mother-daughter election workers don’t have to wait for the standard 30 days to go after the ex-mayor’s assets to satisfy the judgment.
+In the latest order against Giuliani, the judge said the mother-daughter election workers don’t have to wait for the standard 30 days to go after the cash-strapped ex-mayor’s assets to satisfy the judgment.

 “Giuliani has never denied that he has taken steps to hide his assets from judgment creditors, and has offered no affirmative pledge that he will take no steps to do so,” Howell wrote.

-Howell noted Giuliani had “simply ignored” her orders without “making any excuse.”
+On Monday, Freeman and Moss filed a fresh defamation lawsuit after Giuliani remarkably doubled down on claims they had improperly tampered with ballots in the 2020 Atlanta vote count after the jury awarded the head-spinning damages.
+They’re also asking Howell to order Giuliani to stop slandering them, possibly leading to further punishment if he keeps crossing the line.

+The suit points to Giuliani’s inexplicable claim outside court during the trial itself that he never lied about the women, even though he had stipulated to doing just that in legal papers.
+That drew a rebuke from Howell, who warned him he had likely defamed them again.

-Giuliani’s bankruptcy effort will not help him avoid forking over any cash he has to Freeman and Moss.
-That’s because damages incurred by “intentional torts” like Giuliani’s ugly smears of the election workers are not covered by bankruptcy protection.
+Giuliani’s bankruptcy bid may buy him some time to deal with the stack of lawsuits he faces by temporarily pausing them, but it is unlikely to save him from forking over what cash he has to Freeman and Moss.
+That’s because damages incurred by “intentional torts” like Giuliani’s smears of the election workers are not covered by bankruptcy protection.

-Submerged in legal debt, Giuliani put his opulent East Side co-op apartment on the market this summer.
-He recently slashed the asking price by $400,000, hoping to score $6.1 million for the Park Avenue pad.
+Submerged in legal debt, Giuliani put his opulent East Side co-op apartment on the market this summer, recently slashing the asking price by $400,000, hoping to score $6.1 million for the Park Avenue pad.

-The defamation lawsuit is one of many criminal and civil cases facing the former mayor and Trump lawyer.
-He’s representing himself in at least one.
+The defamation suit is just one of many criminal and costly civil cases facing the 79-year-old once known as “America’s mayor,” including 13 felony counts in Georgia accusing him of plotting to subvert the state’s 2020 election results with Trump and 17 others.
+He’s pleaded not guilty in that case.
+He’s also racked up legal fees in the fight to keep his law license.

+Among the creditors Giuliani recorded in his bankruptcy papers Thursday, along with Freeman and Moss, is President Joe Biden’s son, Hunter, who is suing him for hacking his laptop, which Giuliani contests.
+He also listed about $1 million owed to the IRS and New York tax authorities and damages demanded by Noelle Dunphy, a former assistant suing him in Manhattan for sexual assault, harassment and unpaid wages, allegations he denies.